SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 > Now after John was arrested, Jesus came into Galilee, <span style="font-weight:bold;color:GoldenRod;">proclaiming the gospel of God</span>, and saying, “The time is fulfilled, and the kingdom of God is at hand; <span style="font-weight:bold;color:DarkRed;">repent</span> <span style="font-weight:bold;color:OrangeRed;">and</span> <span style="font-weight:bold;color:DarkRed;">believe</span> in the gospel.” &mdash; <span style="font-weight:bold;color:ForestGreen;">Jesus</span> in Mark 1:14-15 ESV preaching and proclaiming that repentance is part of the gospel.

-Anyone who can read English can verify that *repentance* does not simply mean a &ldquo;*change of mind*.&rdquo; All one has to do is inspect [the world's most authoritative Greek lexicons](https://sevenshepherd.github.io/repentance/) to find that the true meaning of [metanoéō](/assets/images/greek/metanoeo.png) and [metánoia](/assets/images/greek/metanoia.png) falls under the second meaning of &ldquo;*feel remorse, repent, be converted (in religio-ethical sense)*&rdquo; as taught by Christ & The Apostles.
+Anyone who can read English can verify that *repentance* does not simply mean a &ldquo;*change of mind*.&rdquo; All one has to do is inspect [the world's most authoritative Greek lexicons](https://sevenshepherd.github.io/repentance/) to find that the true meaning of [metanoéō](/assets/images/greek/metanoeo.png) falls under the second meaning of &ldquo;*feel remorse, repent, be converted in a (religio-)ethical sense.*&rdquo; [metánoia](/assets/images/greek/metanoia.png) also falls under the second meaning of &ldquo;*repentance, turning about, conversion*&rdquo; as taught by Christ & The Apostles (Ac 3:19; 26:20; Mt 3:8 NLT; Rev 2:5).

 > Many understand *repentance* to mean simply a &ldquo;*change of mind*.&rdquo; The weakness of this position is that, for the New Testament, <span style="font-weight:bold;color:darkred;">this meaning finds no support in any authoritative Greek lexicon or in any modern English translation</span>, none of which translate metanoéō and metánoia as &ldquo;*change of mind*&rdquo; for New Testament passages. <span style="font-style:italic;color:darkred;">It is a definition unique to Free Grace supporters</span>, <span style="font-weight:bold;color:darkred;">without scholarly support from the academic community or any standard Greek reference works</span>.
 It also lacks support from any English translation of the Bible.
 >